Guilford Township, Medina County, Ohio

 Guilford Township is one of the seventeen townships of Medina County, Ohio, United States.
-The 2000 census found 5,447 people in the township, 3,181 of whom lived in the unincorporated portions of the township.
+With the Village of Seville and territory ceded to the City of Rittman for the Western Reserve National Cemetery, it encompasses an area of about twenty-five square miles.
+The 2020 census found 3,076 people in the township.

 Geography

 Located in the southern part of the county, it borders the following townships: